 AAA is happy to unveil a series of activities scheduled for its twentieth anniversary celebration.
 Highlights include the launch of three new collections—the archives of India-based artist Nilima Sheikh, as well as Womanifesto and Green Papaya Art Projects.
-These will be presented alongside a series of public programmes that pay tribute to artist-teachers and schools that have shaped contemporary practice in
+These will be presented alongside a series of public programmes that pay tribute to artist-teachers and schools that have shaped contemporary practice in the region.

 AAA is presenting three exhibitions from now to 2021.
 Opened at AAA Library on 16 July, Crafting Communities considers the history of Womanifesto, a feminist biennial programme active in Thailand from 1997 to 2008, highlighting the central role played by pedagogy.
 This is followed by Learning What Can’t Be Taught in November this year, which reflects on changes in art education in China from the 1950s to 2000.
 Lastly, the exhibition Portals, Stories, and Other Journeys will take place in early 2021 at Tai Kwun Contemporary, featuring newly commissioned works that engage the archive of the late artist Ha Bik Chuen, covering fifty years of art in Hong Kong.